If you’re a lover of Christmas desserts, you must try this traditional Christmas pudding recipe.

 The difference between Christmas cake and Christmas pudding

-While they are similar in that they both contain brandy, flour, sugar and dried fruit, they are not the same.
+While they’re similar in that both contain brandy, flour, sugar and dried fruit, they are not the same.
 Christmas cake is a rich fruit cake, baked in the oven and covered with marzipan and royal icing.
 It’s best made about six weeks before it’s ready to be eaten and is ‘fed’ with brandy once a week before it’s decorated.

 A Christmas pudding, however, is a steamed suet pudding, not baked, but cooked in a bowl above simmering water without much ‘crumb’ to it.
 You can make it up to a year in advance to allow it to mature and it tastes best after being flambéed.

 So, try this recipe if you fancy giving a homemade Christmas pud a crack this year.

 Makes one family sized pudding in an 18cm pudding basin